 How to Edit Construction Time Lapse | Ultimate Post-Production Guide (Updated for 2022!)

-If you want to make amazing construction timelapse videos, read on for our top 10 editing tips.
+So you’ve got some amazing long term time lapse equipment, captured some great footage and how you want to make amazing construction timelapse videos – read on for our top 10 editing tips!

 There are four major challenges that you’ll encounter in post-production of construction timelapse: